Dog’s Christmas Dinner

 - 1 tablespoon of corn flour

-On the day of your grand feast, start by cooking the turkey - this should take around 70 minutes for a 1.5kg turkey crown at 180oC in the oven, and an extra 20 minutes for every extra 1kg.
-Place the defrosted turkey crown in a roasting tray, add about an inch of water to the bottom of the tray, and cover it with foil and place in the oven to start cooking.
-After around 40 minutes remove the foil and put the turkey crown back in the oven for the remainder of the time for the skin to become deliciously golden, before removing when ready for serving.
+When the day of the festive feast arrives, start by cooking the turkey.
+This should take you around 70 minutes for a 1.5kg turkey crown, placed at 180ºC in the oven.
+If the turkey crown you are using is bigger, just add an extra 20 minutes for every additional 1kg.
+Place the defrosted turkey crown in a roasting tray and add around an inch of water to the bottom of the tray and cover it with foil before you place it in the oven to cook.
+After about 40 minutes, remove the foil and let it cook for around another 30 minutes, allowing the skin to become a delicious golden colour.
+Once it has cooked and turned golden brown, remove it from the oven, so it’s ready to serve.

-Whilst the turkey is cooking, put some water in a pan to boil on the hob.
-Peel and dice the swede and the 4 large carrots and begin to boil them together in the water until they are soft.
-While they are cooking, place a pan on top and steam the long stem broccoli, cooking until slightly softened, then remove from the heat.
-When the carrots and swede are ready, drain the water and mash them together.
+Whilst the turkey crown is cooking away in the oven, boil some water in a pan on your hob.
+Peel and dice the swede and the 4 large carrots (not the 5 medium carrots) and boil them in the water until they turn soft.
+While boiling, steam the long-stem broccoli until it’s slightly softened.
+Once the swede and carrots have been softened, remove from the hob, drain the water, and mash them together.

-Next, peel the 5 green top carrots (keep the greens to one side and leave about an inch on the top of the carrots) and add them to a pan with the pressed carrot juice and a cup of water (the carrot juice is optional here if it’s not your thing), and bring to the boil to cook.
+Next, peel the 5 green top carrots (keep the green tops to one side and leave about an inch on the top of the carrots) and add them to a pan with the pressed carrot juice and a cup of water (the carrot juice is optional here, so if it’s not your thing you don’t have to use it), and bring it to a boil.

 Add the spinach to a frying pan with a splash of water - this will help it wilt quickly within 1-2 minutes.

-For the gravy, use the cooked juices from the turkey pan by adding this to a jug with the corn flour and 100ml water - mix this together until you reach your perfect gravy thickness.
+For the gravy, use the cooked juices from the turkey pan and add to a jug with the corn flour and 100ml water - mix this together until you reach your perfect gravy thickness – we know it’s different for everybody!

-Finally, it’s time to serve… Lay turkey slices in the middle of a plate with a large spoonful of carrot and swede mash at the side (this is your quenelle for the fine-dining pups out there), lay the spinach next and then arrange the broccoli and carrots on top to create extra height, and pour the gravy.
-If you’ve kept your green carrot tops, chop or rip them roughly and sprinkle across the top.
+Finally, it’s time to serve our doggy Christmas feast… Lay the turkey slices in the middle of a plate with a large spoonful of carrot and swede mash at the side (this is your quenelle for the fine-dining pups out there), lay the spinach next and then arrange the broccoli and carrots on top to create extra height, and then pour the gravy on top.
+If you’ve kept your green carrot tops, chop, or tear them into rough pieces and sprinkle across the top to add a pop of colour.

 Bon Appétit!
-That’s the paw-fect Christmas Dog’s Dinner, now there’s the challenge of seeing if they’ll sit at the table...
+That’s the paw-fect Dog’s Christmas Dinner ready to dish out – that’s if they’ll sit down at the dinner table of course…

-To make this special sweet treat, you will need the following ingredients:
+To make this dessert, you will need the following ingredients (serves 5 dogs, adjust where needed):

 - 300g smooth peanut butter (xylitol free)